sonalsai/CTF-Brainrot-Edition/README.md

 ## 🎮 How to Play

 1.  **Start the Challenge**: Click the button on the home page.
-2.  **Find the Flag**: Flags are hidden in the UI, source code, console logs, network requests, downloadables (images/logs), or environmental variables.
+2.  **Find the Flag**: Flags are hidden in the UI, source code, console logs, network requests, downloadables (images/logs), external links, or environmental variables.
     - Format: `flag{some_text}` (in code) but usually you just submit the `some_text` part.
     - **Inputs are case-insensitive.**
     - Spaces are automatically converted to underscores on submission.